sommern/larasynth/docs/futuredevs/futuredevs.md

 ### A quick word on compilers

-I originally chose [Mingw](https://code.visualstudio.com/docs/cpp/config-mingw) for compiling on Windows, but there was a bug associated with compiling using the `-O2` flag using that, so I pivoted to using MSVC.
-This is a bit less ideal since the process for building is a bit different as a result of it not being GCC (whereas Mingw is a GCC port for Windows).
+I originally chose [MinGW](https://code.visualstudio.com/docs/cpp/config-mingw) for compiling on Windows, but there was a bug associated with compiling using the `-O2` flag using that, so I pivoted to using MSVC.
+This is a bit less ideal since the process for building is a bit different as a result of it not being GCC (whereas MinGW is a GCC port for Windows).

 ## Automake